neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 # >> Kubernetes is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications.
 ```

+> **Note:** The 7B model takes about 2 minutes to compile.
+Set `MODEL_PATH` to `hf:mgoin/TinyStories-33M-quant-deepsparse` to use a small TinyStories model for quick compilation if you are just experimenting.

 ## **Model Format**

 DeepSparse accepts models in ONNX format.

-For performant LLM inference, DeepSparse expects ONNX graphs that are modified to use KV-caching.
-We will be publishing code and specifications to enable external users to create performant ONNX graphs for usage with DeepSparse over the next few weeks. ***At the current moment, however, we suggest only using LLM ONNX graphs downloaded from SparseZoo.***
+> **Note:** DeepSparse uses ONNX graphs modified for KV-caching.
+We will publish specs to enable external users to create LLM ONNX graphs for DeepSparse over the next few weeks. ***At current, we suggest only using LLM ONNX graphs from SparseZoo.***

 ### **SparseZoo Stubs**

-[SparseZoo](https://sparsezoo.neuralmagic.com/) is Neural Magic's repository of sparse models.
-SparseZoo Stubs identify a model in the Zoo.
+SparseZoo stubs identify a model in SparseZoo.
 For instance, the following stub identifes a 50% pruned and quantized MPT-7b model which was fine-tuned on the Dolly dataset:
 ```bash
 zoo:nlg/text_generation/mpt-7b/pytorch/huggingface/dolly/pruned50_quant-none
 ```

-We can pass SparseZoo stubs directly to DeepSparse, which downloads the ONNX file before compilation.
+We can pass SparseZoo stubs directly to DeepSparse, which downloads the ONNX file from the Zoo before compilation.
 ```python
 model_path = "zoo:nlg/text_generation/mpt-7b/pytorch/huggingface/dolly/pruned50_quant-none"
 pipeline = TextGeneration(model_path=model_path)